habeducation/habeducation.github.io/_posts/2015-03-18-hab0-methods.markdown

 * The power for the trackuino is supplied by lithium battery pack for an estimated total of 12 volts ($30; local battery outlet)
 * A balsa wood and styrofoam fin is added to aid in aerodynamic stability of the payload.
 A counter weight to the fin includes Spike, the Truman State University mascot.

-After and before photos of printed circuit board assembly 20141201\_000033APRS-enabled radio tracking of payload test

-With our setup, we expect an ascent rate of 890-1000ft/min to a payload of 2-4lbs, the balloon should reach ~100k-110K feet.
+With our setup, we expected an ascent rate of 890-1000ft/min to a payload of 2-4lbs, the balloon was predicted to reach ~100k-110K feet.

 {% include mycomponent.html %}